omniedgeio/omniedge-frontend/markdowndocs/Docs/Install.md

 + Sign up your account with your email and password: [Sign up](https://dev.omniedge.io/register)
 + Download OmniEdge
     OmniEdge offers clients from Windows, MacOS, Linux cli, Linux GUI, iOS, android, Synology and router.
 Download the client with the link: [Download OmniEdge Client](https://omniedge.io/download)
-+ Log in and join your own network
++ Login and join your own network
 + Test your connection.

 ## 2. Installing on Windows